w3c/csvw/examples/rdf-data-cube-example.md

   }]
 ```

-Camborne is a geographic location - with lat-lon-alt coordinates specified in the "metadata" header-rows: `Location 1627E 407N 87m amsl`.
+Camborne is a geographic location - with OSGB Northing and Easting plus Altitude coordinates specified in the "metadata" header-rows: `Location 1627E 407N 87m amsl`.
 We can precisely relate the dataset to a geographical location - using both coordinates and an [Ordnance Survey](http://www.ordnancesurvey.co.uk/) [NamedPlace](http://data.ordnancesurvey.co.uk/ontology/50kGazetteer/NamedPlace).

 ```
   "dc:spatial": [{